jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-01.md

 Here we natural limits.
  -->

+## The Worker Class

+The First Law is aligned with the Worker class.
+These people work to satisfy their own demands.

 <!-- Mr. A might not see value in a cake.
 But Mr. B might, as he might want it for his wife's birthday tomorrow.
 The value of the cake to Mr. B is then due to:
 - his inherent dharma or tao (nature) of giving gifts during birthdays, and